Fernbank, Rait is a Grade A listed building in the Perth and Kinross local planning authority area, Scotland. First listed on 5 October 1971. Cottage.

 Description

-The windows in the front elevation are predominantly replacement four-pane timber casements.
-There is a variety of window types and glazing patterns in the rear elevation, including two multi-pane traditional fixed windows.
-The doors are vertical timber boarded, that to the east has a three-light transom.
-The west door's surround has been partially built-up in painted brick.
-The pitched roof is reeded thatch (rethatched around 1998) with a concrete ridge and timber skews.
-There are two squared red brick chimneystacks at the centre and one on the west gable, each with a clay pot.
+Most of the windows in the front elevation are replacement four-pane timber casements.
+The rear elevation features a variety of window types and glazing patterns, including two multi-pane traditional fixed windows.
+The doors are vertical timber boarded; the east door has a three-light transom, while the surround of the west door has been partially built up with painted brick.
+The pitched roof is reeded thatch, rethatched around 1998, with a concrete ridge and timber skews.
+Two squared red brick chimneystacks are positioned centrally, and one is on the west gable, each topped with a clay pot.

-The interior was seen in 2017.
-The internal fabric and layout are almost entirely 20th century, except for the roof structure.
-There is a change in floor levels between the east and west parts of the building.
-The roof, which is concealed by a false ceiling, is of some antiquity, comprising a timber A-frame with vertical struts.
-The timbers are roughly hewn with a number having bark still attached, and some are whole trunks or branches.
-The joints are generally nailed but some appear to be pegged.
-The thatch covering is exposed and some additional purlins have been added.
+The interior, inspected in 2017, is largely of 20th century design and layout, with the exception of the roof structure.
+There's a change in floor levels between the east and west sections of the building.
+The roof, concealed by a false ceiling, is ancient and features a timber A-frame with vertical struts.
+The timbers are roughly hewn, some retaining bark and appearing as whole trunks or branches, with joints generally nailed but some pegged.
+The thatch covering is exposed, and some additional purlins have been added.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.